Have you ever wondered what they actually mean

-So what we need to do is from exhaling like before in the chest breathing section, just for a long time on a consonant, we have to move on to controlling the airflow.
+So what we need to do is to get from exhaling like before in the chest breathing section, just for a long time on one consonant, to move on to controlling the airflow.

 So now we will feel where the control is based in our body by:

 - exhaling on continuous airflow introducing a pulsation with a combination of consonants like ts, ch, tsh…

 - doing the same while kneeling down, elongating the air column by stretching our backbone

 - doing the same while leaning with every part of the pack to a wall, knees bent as much as needed

 - leaning onto a table or friends fist with the lower part of the belly, just atop of the public zone